nas415/opb/README.md

 - The app exposes a lightweight health endpoint: `GET /`, `GET /health` and `GET /_health` which return HTTP 200 `OK`.
 - Use UptimeRobot to ping your Render service URL (e.g., `https://your-service.onrender.com/health`) every 5 minutes to keep it continuously running.

+Note: If your host requires binding to a specific fixed port, you can set `DUMMY_PORT=3000` (default) and the app will attempt to start an additional dummy server on that port.
+The dummy server is optional and will not crash the app if the port is in use.
 Local testing:

 ```bash